Zephyrus: An Agentic Framework for Weather Science: Acknowledgments

 \section{Acknowledgments}

 Sumanth and Zachary would like to thank Chinmay Talegaonkar for several useful discussions about the work.
-This work was supported in part by the U.S. Army Research Office under Army-ECASE award W911NF-07-R-0003-03, the U.S. Department Of Energy, Office of Science, IARPA HAYSTAC Program, NSF Grants \#2205093, \#2146343, and \#2134274, CDC-RFA-FT-23-0069, as well as DARPA AIE FoundSci and DARPA YFA.
+This work was supported in part by the U.S. Army Research Office under Army-ECASE award W911NF-07-R-0003-03, the U.S. Department Of Energy, Office of Science, Google Academic Research Award, IARPA HAYSTAC Program, NSF Grants \#2205093, \#2146343, \#2134274, and CCF-2112665, CDC-RFA-FT-23-0069, as well as DARPA AIE FoundSci and DARPA YFA.